 To help serve your mobile search ads to the correct audience, you can take advantage of keywords.

-Use the Keywords page to search for keywords, view keywords, and to review the performance statistics and bid information associated with those keywords.
+Use Keywords in the Native UI to search for keywords, view keywords, and to review the performance statistics and bid information associated with those keywords.